SatcherInstitute/health-equity-tracker/README.md

 4. Push your branch to your remote fork, use the github UI to open a pull request (PR), and add reviewer(s).<details><summary>More</summary> `git push ben -u new-feature-branch` (`-u` sets the remote as it's default upstream, so for future pushes on this branch you can just use `git push`).
 A preview link is generated automatically by Netlify and posted to the PR comments</details>
 5. Push additional commits to your remote forked branch as you respond to reviewer comments
 6. When ready to merge to `main`, use the "Squash and merge" option. <details><summary>More</summary> (found under the submit button dropdown options).
 This maintains linear history and ensures your entire PR is merged as a single commit, while being simple to use in most cases.
 If there are conflicts, pull the latest changes from main, merge them into your PR, and try again.</details>
-7. Once your branch is merged, you can delete it from your forked repo using the suggestion on the GitHub UI, and also from your local repo

 8. Preview the updated `main` branch code at dev.healthequitytracker.org before cutting a release to production

 ## Frontend React App Environments